 Manufacturing control systems improve performance by upgrading the HMI.
-System integrators should have deep and understanding into customer’s expectation of the manufacturing process achievement before starting any investment of the project.
+System integrators should have a deep understanding of customers’ expectations of the manufacturing process achievement before starting any investment of the project.

 Automation project consists of various steps, while a basic process seems to be straightforward, sometimes the variants in the product and application may represent some challenges and eventually required a human-machine interface (HMI) to help tune and streamline the process.

 Step 1 – Understanding of the actual manufacturing process

-The first steps to understand the real customer’s manufacturing process.
+The first step is to understand the real customer’s manufacturing process.
 Most of the time, the automation process is a combination of automated machines.
-For example, an integrated process can receive the product from a continuous forming or trimming operation and handled by an industrial robot for delivery to a conveyor system to continue with the robot palletising cell system.
+For example, an integrated process can receive the product from a continuous forming or trimming operation and be handled by an industrial robot for delivery to a conveyor system to continue with the robot palletising cell system.